LibertyLeo/Swift-Approach/Second15Days/README.md

 You can write code that avoids duplication and expresses its intent in a clear, abstracted manner.

 ## Day24 Jun 15, 2017
-An associated type gives a placeholder name to a type that is used as part of the protocol.
+1. An associated type gives a placeholder name to a type that is used as part of the protocol.
 We adopt it to make more constraints for `Generics` extension.
 A generic where clause enables us to require that an associated type must conform to a certain protocol, or that certain type parameters and associated types must be the same.
+2. Through **`Access Control`**, we can hide the implementation details of a specific piece of functionality.
+By take good use of `access control`, we can easily control the self-zone.